Rahul-shastri67/okdriver-clone/README.md

 # ⚡ RiderPulse

-**Drive.
+> **Drive.
 Earn.
 Repeat.**

-A modern MERN stack web platform for EV delivery riders — built to mirror the OKDriver app experience with Zypp-inspired design language.
+> A modern MERN stack platform empowering EV delivery riders — inspired by the seamless experience of OKDriver and the clean design language of Zypp.

+---

+## 🚀 Overview

+RiderPulse is a full-stack web platform designed to streamline onboarding, vehicle allocation, and earnings tracking for EV delivery riders.
+Built with scalability and real-world usability in mind, it replicates production-grade workflows including KYC, authentication, and scooter assignment.

+---

+## ✨ Key Features

+* 🔐 Secure authentication with JWT
+* 🧾 KYC submission & verification workflow
+* 🛵 Smart scooter selection with filters
+* 📊 Earnings tracking system
+* 📱 Mobile-first responsive UI
+* ⚡ Fast and optimized with Vite + Tailwind
+* 🧠 Real-world inspired rider lifecycle

 ---